NMenzel/Bugrun/README.md

-# Mobile Web Specialist Certification Course
+# The bugrun game
 ---
 # Project Overview

-You can play BugRun.
-Get to the Water to win! dont hit any bugs tho
+Play BugRun.
+Get to the Water to win.
+Dont hit any bugs!

 ## Usage